Diego-Mike/Foody-server/README.md

 * Road to production 🚀

-  - [ ] Github pipelines for backend - run tests and deploy
   - [ ] Where to deploy backend (and database) and deploy it
-  - [ ] Github pipelines for fronted - run tests and deploy
   - [ ] Where to deploy fronted and deploy it